Many products contain hydrolyzed collagen, and there are a lot of supplements on the market. But what can hydrolyzed collagen really do for you?

 Because joint cartilage contains collagen, and joint pain often comes from collagen loss, it’s thought that collagen can reduce joint pain.

-However, keep in mind that most studies that have shown joint pain improvement with collagen consumption have used high-dose collagen hydrolysate supplements.
+However, keep in mind that most studies showing joint pain improvement with collagen consumption have used high-dose collagen hydrolysate supplements.

 More research is needed to determine if other sources of collagen in other forms help too.